athulbenny/daily_tracker/README.md

 # How to use

 Click on the bottom round button to add new items to the list.
 Upon clicking, an alert window will be displayed where you can add new items.
-And then click enter.
+And then click "enter".
-Once a new item is added then it can be removed by sliding that particular item to either of the side.
+Once a new item is added, it can be removed by swiping that particular item to either of the side.

 # Further updates